+How To – Baking Perfect Cookie Tips!
 Baking is fun, but it’s also a science!
-But like anything to be good at it, you need some guidance along the way.
+But like anything you do, to be good at it, you need some guidance along the way.
 Here are some awesome tips to help you out in the kitchen to help improve your skills whether you are a beginner, moderate or just need a refresher! 🙂

 Read through the recipe

 That way, you’ll know exactly what you’re getting yourself in for.
 When baking, you need to have accuracy, so it’s very important that you are familiar with the recipe and tools needed before beginning.

 You might want to read it through two or three times more, just to make sure it all makes sense and you have everything you need.
 (Every time I don’t do this before-hand, it usually comes back to bite me in the buttocks.)

 Be sure you ingredients are fresh and are of fine quality.
 Otherwise, your baked goods won’t be of good quality.

 Ingredients like butter, shortening and eggs need to come to room temperature.
 Store them on the counter several hours prior to making the recipe.
 Also, some recipes using yogurt, cream cheese and buttermilk are sometimes required to be room temperature as well.